indilib/indi-3rdparty/indi-rolloffino/doc/rolloffino.md

+# An INDI Roll Ooff Roof Driver

-# INDI roll-off roof driver using an Arduino to open and close the roof.
+RollOffino roof driver using an Arduino to open and close the roof.
 A roll-off roof driver for a DIY automation project that uses an Arduino to provide the interface with a roof motor or roof controller.
 The driver is intended to be installed and used without the need for coding in the INDI environment.
 It is the Arduino code that works from a standard interface with the driver that requires adaptation to control the selected motor.
 There is project, hardware and coding help available online for the Arduino.
 The driver provides an interface sufficient to open, close and determine if the roof is fully opened or fully closed for a roll-off or similar roof.
 ![Components](components.png)